 Research tells us that the average cost of a vacation for a family of four costs more than $4,000.
 The Ascent says domestic flight prices average $260 per person, while Kayak notes that renting a car costs approximately $472 per week.
 Meals come in at around $45 per person per day.

 Then there are accommodations.
 Hotel prices are higher now than they were before the COVID-19 pandemic.
 According to a survey by hotel analytics firm STR from 2021, lodging at a standard hotel will run you about $141 a night.
 In places like Miami, that price can go up to $238.

 Staying in an Airbnb, with an average price of $137 a night, can reduce the price in the long run since you could cook at home.
 But don’t forget entertainment, like guided outdoor activities or theme parks, which may easily tack on another $50+ per family member.

 Travel prices can definitely add up.
 Champion Traveler estimates that the cost for a family of four to visit Miami — with accommodations, transportation, food, and sightseeing costs accounted for — can range from $4,000 to more than $8,000 for a week.

 How To Afford A Vacation

 If you want to save up for a vacation, you’re going to have to make it a priority.
 By reducing your expenses, though, you can stock away a bit of extra money each month for your vacation fund.

-Switching to OTA is a straightforward process, and can save you hundreds of dollars per month.
-If you shed your cable service and a few subscriptions, you can easily add to your vacation fund every month.
-You’ll need to shell out for a one-time investment: an outdoor or indoor antenna and possibly a DVR to record your favorite shows.
+Getting started with OTA is a straightforward process, and can save you hundreds of dollars per month.
+If you reduce your subscription services, you can easily add to your vacation fund every month.
+You will need to make a one-time investment: an outdoor or indoor antenna and possibly a DVR to record your favorite shows.
 Then, you’re ready to go.

 Everything You Need To Get Started With OTA Television